MicrosoftDocs/azure-docs/articles/logic-apps/connectors/sap.md

 ### [ISE](#tab/ise)

-See the steps for [SAP logging for Consumption logic apps in multi-tenant workflows](?tabs=multi-tenant#test-workflow-logging).
+See the steps for [SAP logging for Consumption logic apps in multitenant workflows](?tabs=multitenant#test-workflow-logging).

 ---